Introduction to FlowPilot

 Change Spawn Location

-Right now, the AI we’re spawning is using the Actor where UFlowPilotComponent
+Right now, the AI we’re spawning is using the Actor where UFlowPilotComponent was added, as the source location.

 You can read more about FFlowActorReference